 get

-Property extraction operator.
-Uses a getter function to extract a specific value from the source stream, and only emits a new value when the extracted value changes.
+Property extraction operator that uses a getter function to extract specific values from a source stream, only emitting new values when the extracted value changes.

 Type Definition